nodesagency/cpanel/readme.md

 You need to add the following service provider.
 Open `app/config/app.php`, and add a new items to the providers array.
+(Needs to be after you include the Nodes framework)
 ```php
 Cartalyst\Sentry\SentryServiceProvider
 Stevemo\Cpanel\CpanelServiceProvider